Daily Thanksgiving (Daily Living – Part 3) Scott Pauley

 I love Thanksgiving.
-(And, yes, I know this is not November!)
-For too many of us thanksgiving is a day of the year instead of a way of life.
+But for too many of us, thanksgiving is a day of the year instead of a way of life.
 We have established a tradition without applying the truth.

 God never meant us to give thanks from time to time.
 He blesses us every day.
 This is why David wrote, “Blessed be the Lord, who daily loadeth us with benefits, even the God of our salvation.
 Selah” (Psalm 68:19).
 Daily benefits deserve daily blessing.
 Notice that the “blessing” mentioned here is not the Lord blessing us, but us blessing Him.
 His blessings upon us are constant.
 It is our blessing and praising of His name that seems to waver.